Queen of the South F.C.: Mascot

 The club mascot is 'Dougie Doonhamer', a human-sized border collie dog.
 The character has been played for many years by local supermarket worker Brian Harkness.

 On 25 August 2017, Dougie Doonhamer won the Ladbrokes SPFL mascot race at Hamilton Park, having been runner-up the previous year.

 On 31 August 2018, Dougie Doonhamer won the Ladbrokes SPFL mascot race at Hamilton Park for the second consecutive year.

 Biblical references

 Queen of the South are often humorously cited as the only league club in the United Kingdom to be mentioned in the Bible.
 Luke 11:31 states "The Queen of the South shall rise up at the judgment with the men of this generation and condemn them..."
 Queen of the South is similarly quoted under Matthew 12:42.
 In the biblical quote the "Queen of the South" is considered to be the Queen of Sheba.
 In 2005, the issue was investigated by The Guardian website in their series "The Knowledge", which also found full references to Arsenal, Bury and Reading, as well as partial references to "hearts", "wolves", "forest", "hammer", "spurs" and "man's field".

-Anthem

-"The Only Team in the Bible" by Neil Grant is always played at Palmerston Park before the teams appear from the tunnel.
-During August 2019, in an edition of the BBC's popular Off the Ball, Stuart Cosgrove and Tam Cowan challenged the songwriter to recreate the song and it has since become a hit with the club's supporters.